 If youâve been in aquaculture long enough, you know someone whoâs lost a crop overnight.
 Maybe you are that someone.
 We certainly have.
 We talked about it in our aquaculture water quality guide.
 The fish donât care that your testing schedule says the next check is at 7 AM.

 So when we compare manual vs automated water testing, weâre not just comparing measurement methods.
 Weâre comparing a system with built-in blind spots against one with continuous visibility.
-That distinction matters a lot when we get to the money.
+That distinction matters a lot when we get to the return.

 The True Cost of Manual Testing